Skip to content

 • urinary leaks;

-If your perineum is too fragile, you risk unpleasant prolapse or discomfort in everyday life – as soon as you carry heavy loads, for example.
+If your perineum is too weakened, you risk unfortunate organ prolapse or daily discomfort – as soon as you lift heavy loads, for example.

-In France, you're entitled to 10 rehabilitation sessions starting 6 to 8 weeks postpartum.
-With a midwife or physiotherapist, you'll practice various muscle contraction exercises that are excellent for your pelvic floor.
-You'll then have the opportunity to work your deep abdominal muscles to complete your recovery.
+In France, you are entitled to 10 rehabilitation sessions from 6 to 8 weeks postpartum.
+With a midwife or a physiotherapist, you will practice different muscle contraction exercises that are excellent for your perineum.
+Then, you will have the opportunity to work on the deep abdominal muscles to complete the recovery.

-Finally, you can resume sexual intercourse after giving birth.
+Finally, you can resume sexual intercourse after childbirth.
 But this should be done without pressure and at your own pace.
-You may be advised to wait until lochia has passed and your pregnancy has fully healed before resuming.
-But, once again, the decision is yours alone.
+We recommend waiting until the lochia has ended and your complete healing before resuming.
+But, once again, you are the sole decision-maker.

 Be aware, however, that certain difficulties may arise, such as: